backupbrew/switchbrew/Setting up Development Environment.md

     curl -L https://raw.githubusercontent.com/devkitPro/installer/master/perl/devkitA64update.pl -o devkitA64update.pl
     chmod +x ./devkitA64update.pl
-    ./devkitA64update.pl /opt/devkitpro
+    ./devkitA64update.pl

-You may need to use sudo here if you set DEVKITPRO to a path not writable by your user.
+You can either use sudo here or chown /opt/devkitpro to be writable by your user before running the script.

 # Building the examples